- Java Concurrency and Multithreading Tutorial

 - Scaling Single-threaded Concurrency

-Single-threaded Concurrency means making progress on more than one task seemingly at the same time, from within a single thread.
-On the surface single-threaded concurrency may sound like a a bit of an oxymoron.
-Previously, with multi-threaded architectures multiple tasks would be divided among multiple threads for concurrent execution.
-Thus, the switching between different tasks was accomplished by the OS and CPU switching between different threads.
-However, a single thread can in fact make progress on multiple tasks at what seems to be the same time.
-In this single-threaded concurrency tutorial I will explain how, and what benefits a single-threaded concurrency design gives.
+Single-threaded Concurrency means making progress on more than one task at a time from within a single thread.
+Traditionally you would use multiple threads to make progress on more than one task at a time, with each thread making progress on its own task.
+Using traditional multithreaded concurrency the switching between different tasks was accomplished by the OS and CPU switching between different threads.
+However, using single-threaded concurrency techniques, a single thread can in fact make progress on multiple tasks by switching between making progress on each of the tasks.
+In this single-threaded concurrency tutorial I will explain how single-threaded concurrency works, and what benefits a single-threaded concurrency design gives.

 Please note: This tutorial is still work in progress.
 More will be added in a near future!